-New neighborhood sub-developments shall include at least one pocket park to provide open space, recreation, and refuge for residents.
-It is preferred that builders incorporate the park as a significant feature of the development and that sensitive environmental area and their fringes are utilized for open space in lieu of fill.
-The pocket park should have easy pedestrian and bikeway access to the rest of the development and connect to adjacent neighborhoods, the North/South Collector Roadway and Greenway (if practical), beaches, parks, schools, and commercial areas.
-Developments abutting the N/S Collector Roadway and Greenway are required to develop and maintain the portion of the greenway abutting their projects.
+New neighborhood sub-developments shall include at least one pocket park to provide open space, recreation and refuge for residents.
+It is preferred that builders incorporate the park as a significant feature of the development and that sensitive environmental areas and their fringes are utilized for open space in lieu of infill.
+The pocket park should have easy pedestrian and bikeway access to the rest of the development and connect to adjacent neighborhoods, the North/South Collector Road and Greenway (if practical), beaches, parks, schools, and commercial areas.
+Developments abutting the North/South Collector Road and Greenway are required to develop and maintain the portion of the greenway abutting their projects.